 We praise the Lord for all those who contributed to make this prayer guide possible.
+We are so grateful for the faithful servants who have dedicated their time and talents to writing this prayer guide.

 To God Be the Glory!

-1 Thessalonians 5:12-13
+1 THESSALONIANS 5:12-13

 But we ask you, brothers and sisters, to recognize those who diligently labor among you and are in leadership over you in the Lord, and give you instruction, and that you regard them very highly in love because of their work.

 Live in peace with one another.